 - (a) Cost Statement.
-Unless ordered otherwise, a prevailing party must file a verified cost statement, a notice of application and a proposed cost taxation form within fourteen (14) days of entry of judgment. - (b) Objections.
-Unless ordered otherwise, an adverse party must file and serve any objection (including supporting evidence) to a request for costs within fourteen (14) days after service of the cost statement.
+Unless ordered otherwise, or within fourteen (14) days after entry of a judgment that allows costs, the prevailing party must file a verified cost statement together with a notice of application and a proposed form of taxation of costs. - (b) Objections.
+Unless ordered otherwise, the adverse party will have fourteen (14) days to file and serve any objection to the cost statement including any evidence supporting the objection.